MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 Since backups are often the recovery option of last resort, it’s useful to be able to test that the real-world production backups are working as expected.
 We should consider running a periodic job that restores a production backup to some secondary environment, brings that environment back up, and checks that the restored environment is healthy and can respond to queries.

-## Lifecycle

-Configuration changes like enabling S3 versioning apply bucket-wide, so they cannot be incrementally rolled out to users.
-We’ll want to roll these changes out carefully through staging.

 The restore process does not run in a user’s environment, so it does not go through the usual deployment lifecycle.
-However, any periodic restore testing we choose to run will need resources provisioned somewhere.
+However, any periodic restore testing we choose to run would need resources provisioned somewhere.

 # Alternatives

 The proposed approach to backups leans pretty heavily on the specific choices of our blob and consensus stores, otherwise well-abstracted in the code.
 This means that any change in the stores we use would involve substantial rework of the approach to backup/restore.
 We consider this to be fairly low likelihood.

-The proposed CRDB backup strategy may lead to an unrestorable backup as of a particular CRDB timestamp if we experience a causal reverse.
-However, we expect this to be rare and easy to work around when it does occur.
+The proposed CRDB backup strategy may lead to an unrestorable backup if we experience a causal reverse.
+However, we expect this to be rare and straightforward to work around when it does occur.

 ## Alternatives to single-shard backups